MailTape/MailTape-v1/_posts/2018-09-02-Kaja-Draksler.md

 # MailTape's selection

 ## Kaja Draksler Octet – Gledalec
 _Sanjay_: **"**One of my own favourite pianists.
 Kaja's most recent octet blends chorale settings of poetry, composed chamber-like passages and extended improvisation.
-The lyrics are drawn from the poems of Pablo Neruda and Andriana Minou with herself on piano, Björk Níelsdóttir and Laura Polence on vocals; Ada Rave and Ab Baars on clarinet and tenor sax; George Dumitriu on violin and viola; Lennart Heyndels on bass; and Onno Govaert on drums and percussion.**"**
+The lyrics are drawn from the poems of Pablo Neruda, Andriana Minou and Gregor Strnisa with herself on piano, Björk Níelsdóttir and Laura Polence on vocals; Ada Rave and Ab Baars on clarinet and tenor sax; George Dumitriu on violin and viola; Lennart Heyndels on bass; and Onno Govaert on drums and percussion.**"**

 ## Cara Stacey & Camilo Ángeles – Cederberg
 _Sanjay_: **"**No stranger to MailTape, [Cara Stacey](https://www.mailta.pe/247/cara-stacey/) has recently released '[Ceder](https://kitrecs.bandcamp.com/album/ceder)' with Camilo Ángeles.
 Recorded in a day of improvisations, Camilo's floaty, impressionistic flute complements Cara’s piano and other instruments.**"**